judechays/STADL/readme.md

 ##### SEM `ntsperr`

-SEM does not reject the null for *λ*=0, suggesting there may not be clustering in the unobservables.
+The Wald test from the SEM fails to reject the null hypothesis for *λ*=0, suggesting there may not be clustering in the unobservables.

 ``` r
 lag_err <- ntsperr(reg,wm)